abajwa-hw/nifi-network-processor/README.md

-## Getting started with ELs and custom Nifi processors on HDP
+## Getting started with ELs and building a custom Nifi processor on HDP

 This tutorial is part of a webinar on Hortonworks DataFlow.
 - http://hortonworks.com/partners/learn/

 #### Background

-Tcpdump is a common packet analyzer that runs under the command line.
-It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.
+- For a primer on HDF, you can refer to the materials [here](http://hortonworks.com/products/dataflow/) to get a basic background
+- A basic tutorial on using Nifi on HDP sandbox is also available [here](http://community.hortonworks.com/articles/1282/sample-hdfnifi-flow-to-push-tweets-into-solrbanana.html)

 #### Goals

-- Build Nifi flow to run tcpdump.
-Use Expression Language to filter out source/target IPs
+- Build Nifi flow to analyze Nifi's network traffic using tcpdump.
+Use Expression Language to extract out source/target IPs/ports
-- Build and use custom tcpdump processor to filter source/target IPs
+- Build and use custom tcpdump processor to filter Nifi's source/target IPs/ports

 #### Pre-Requisites: Install Nifi on sandbox